Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

 {\bfseries Our Algorithm.} We now combine the solutions for (A)-(C).

 \begin{lemma} Given two rooted $n$-node trees $T_1$ and $T_2$ there is an algorithm that recognizes if $T_1$ and $T_2$ are isomorphic in linear-time using $O(n)$ bits. \end{lemma} \begin{proof} Computing the leaves and their classification numbers is trivial.
-So assume we have computed the classification numbers for the subtrees of height $h$ and we have to compute the classification numbers for the subtrees of height $h + 1$.
+So assume we have computed the classification numbers for the subtrees of height $h$, and we have to compute the classification numbers for the subtrees of height $h + 1$.
 We iterate over every subtree with root $u$ and height $h + 1$ by using the choice dictionary $\mathcal C$ returned by our iterator of Lemma~\ref{lem:iterHeigth}.

+We assume a data structure $D$ of Lemma~\ref{lem:dataSchema} is constructed.
 In the following, let $k_u$ be the number of children of a node $u$, let $\bb_u$ be the number of bits of $D.\op{vector}(u)$ and let $V_i$ be the set of nodes of height~$i$ in both trees.
-For each node $u$, we sort the classification numbers of its children stored in $D.\op{vector}(u)$ into a new bit-vector $X$ of $\bb_u$ bits by applying Theorem~\ref{thm:sdn-sorting} (with parameters $\bb = \bb_u$ and $k = k_u$) and store it by calling $D.\op{write}(u, X)$.
+For each node $u$, we sort the classification numbers of its children stored in $D.\op{vector}(u)$ into a new bit-vector $X$ of $\bb_u$ bits by applying Theorem~\ref{thm:sdn-sorting} (with parameters $\bb = \bb_u$, $k = k_u$ and $1\log n$) and store it by calling $D.\op{write}(u, X)$.